 - Windows PC

-Follow the below steps as mentioned for the creation of USB flash drive;
+Follow the below steps as mentioned to create a bootable Windows 10 USB flash drive:

 Step 1: Download Rufus.